Omnistac/zedux/docs/guides/storeComposition.md

 ## What if I hydrate the state of Store B?

-The hydration will create the special [hydrate](/docs/api/actionTypes.md#hydrate) action, wrap it in a `DELEGATE` meta node and inform the Root Store's inspectors.
+The hydration will create the special [hydrate](/docs/api/actionTypes.md#hydrate) action, wrap it in a `DELEGATE` meta node, and inform the Root Store's inspectors.
 During hydration, Store C will also be hydrated with the appropriate slice of state.
 Once the state is updated, the state change in Store B will be propagated to the Root Store.

 ![middle store hydration](/docs/img/middle-store-hydration.png)